-President Obama recently imposed diplomatic sanctions on Iceland for its illegal commercial whaling.
-But if that nation resumes its slaughter of whales next season, then Icelandic companies tied to whaling should be targeted for tough economic sanctions.
+President Obama imposed diplomatic sanctions on Iceland for its illegal commercial whaling.
+But that nation has resumed its slaughter of whales — and Icelandic companies tied to whaling should be targeted for tough economic sanctions.

 Since 2006, Iceland has killed 280 endangered fin whales and more than 200 minke whales.
 In the last two years alone, it has exported millions of dollars worth of whale meat, blubber and oil to Japan, Norway, Latvia and Belarus.
 Iceland has not only flouted the ban on whaling, it has depleted whale populations at an alarming rate.
 It’s practically begging to be sanctioned.